lriesebos/nix-sandbox/README.md

 ## Installation

 Nix can be installed by following the instructions on the [Nix package manager installation website](https://nixos.org/download.html).
+For personal systems with one user, we recommend single-user installation.
+Any server installations or installations on systems with multiple users, the multi-user installation is recommended.

-For single-user installations, add the following configuration to `~/.config/nix/nix.conf` to enable flakes:
+To enable flakes, add the following configuration to `~/.config/nix/nix.conf` or `/etc/nix/nix.conf` for single-user or multi-user installations, respectively:

 ```plain
 experimental-features = nix-command flakes
 bash-prompt-prefix = (nix)
 ```

-For multi-user installations, the same configuration needs to be added to `/etc/nix/nix.conf`.

-Now Nix flakes should be available on your system.
+Now, Nix flakes should be available on your system.
 The default Nix development environment can be started using the `nix develop` command in a directory with a `flake.nix` file.

 ## Updates